 Reports & Evaluations

-The Centers for Medicare and Medicaid Services (CMS) administers the Children's Health Insurance Program (CHIP).
+The Centers for Medicare & Medicaid Services (CMS) administers the Children's Health Insurance Program (CHIP).
 CHIP was signed into law in 1997 and has helped to reduce the rate of uninsured children to a record low of 7% in 2012.
 The program is jointly funded by states and the federal government to expand coverage to uninsured children who are not eligible for Medicaid, but can't afford private coverage.
 CHIP is a state-administered program and each state sets their own guidelines regarding eligibility and services, according to federal guidelines.
 The Children’s Health Insurance Program Reauthorization Act (CHIPRA) reauthorized CHIP in April 2009 and, in 2010, the Affordable Care Act contained provisions to strengthen the program.
 The Affordable Care Act extended CHIP funding until September 30, 2015, and requires states to maintain eligibility standards through 2019.
 Legislative action will be required to extend federal funding past September 2015 are available for download.

 Comparison of Benefits and Cost Sharing